 Jo and I have been following Jakarta based Kemala Home Living on Instagram this year.
-Both of us having a soft spot for traditional products with a modern twist, and often commenting on how much we admired their textiles and wooden pieces, particularly their cushion covers and teak boards.
+After making sure the practicalities are sorted like looking into home warranty companies, both of us have a soft spot for traditional products with a modern twist, and often commenting on how much we admired their textiles and wooden pieces, particularly their cushion covers and teak boards.

 I can never have enough cushions in my house, and I’m always on ‘the look out’ for a ‘new print’.
 I can’t pass up a teak board either.
 I not only love the functionality of a teak board, but each piece is unique in its own right and has endless uses apart from serving cheese!

 Just recently, we had the pleasure of spending the morning with Dian Rosa; the founder, manager, coordinator and curator of Kemala Home Living.
 We spent our time together amongst some of our favourite Kemala Home Living textile prints and teak boards.
 Bliss!

 Dian is an impressive young lady; ethically minded, globally aware and a lot of fun to be around.
 She is passionate about the locally crafted, the skills of local artisans and her own family heritage.